jianpx/JPXUIWebViewJSBridge/README.md

 # JPXUIWebViewJSBridge
-simplify invocation between Objective C and Javascript Code.
+simplify invocation between Objective C and Javascript Code

 # Background
 Guys know that the magic of Javascript can invoke Objective C code lies in